Tyron Silvapulle: Action on 17 December 1999

-Following Operation Jayasikurui, the LTTE had taken to the offensive by overruning Kilinochchi in September 1998 and launched Operation Unceasing Waves III on 11 December 1999 with a massive attack on the Sri Lanka Army key base in Elephant Pass, via its forward defence line in Paranthan.
+Following Operation Jayasikurui, the LTTE had taken to the offensive by overrunning Kilinochchi in September 1998 and launched Operation Unceasing Waves III on 11 December 1999 with a massive attack on the Sri Lanka Army key base in Elephant Pass, via its forward defence line in Paranthan.
 On 17 December 1999, the army's forward defence lines at Thamilamadam near Elephant Pass came under attack from a group of Tamil Tiger boats.
 The Air Force dispatched two Mi-24 gunships to provide close air support for the troops at the defence lines.
 Silvapulle, a Squadron Leader at the time, led the formation piloting his Mi-24 with the identification numbers CH-618.
 Suspecting that the Tamil Tigers may be armed with surface-to-air missiles, he ordered his wingman to stay out of range and proceeded to attack the boats, repelling the attack and forcing them to retreat.
 Despite adverse weather conditions and the potential danger to his aircraft, Silvapulle continued to pursue the fleeing boats and attack them.
 However, his gunship was hit by a projectile, which the military later suspected was an anti-aircraft missile.

 The damaged aircraft crashed into the Kilali lagoon, killing Silvapulle, his co-pilot Flying Officer Chinthaka Prashan De Soysa and two gunners.
 Their bodies were later retrieved in a joint operation by the air force and army led by Flying Officer S. P. V. K. Senadheera.
 Some vital components of the gunship were salvaged, and the rest of the wreckage was demolished.
 This incident was the second time that a Mi-24 of the air force had been taken down by enemy fire.
 He was married at the time of his death, with his wife expecting a child.